 It's a common frustration that many older people face: I'm not as strong as I used to be.
 What gives?

 Well, it turns out there's a name for it.
-This age-related loss of muscle mass and strength is called sarcopenia, according to a November 2018 article published in Best Practice & Research: Clinical Rheumatology.
+This age-related loss muscle loss is called sarcopenia, according to a November 2018 article published in Best Practice & Research: Clinical Rheumatology.

 Yes, the old "if you don't use it, you'll lose it" expression rings true.

-People tend to consume fewer calories as they get older, Brooke O'Connell, RDN, LDN, registered dietitian with Glanbia Performance Nutrition, tells LIVESTRONG.com.
+People tend to eat fewer calories as they get older, Brooke O'Connell, RDN, LDN, registered dietitian with Glanbia Performance Nutrition, tells LIVESTRONG.com.

 Testosterone, which plays an important role in determining the body's muscle mass, also declines with age.
 This process starts around age 40 and decreases at a rate of about 1 percent per year, according to Harvard Health Publishing.